We regularly update our Privacy Notice; it was last updated in May 2018.

 In some cases you may only need to provide your name and address to access services, in other instances we'll need more details or may require sensitive personal data or special categories of personal data.
 For example, if you're applying for public health or social services, we may need information about your health.

 For some services we'll use your data under a contract.
 Where we do not directly provide a service, we may need to pass your personal data onto our contractors.
-These providers must keep your details safe and secure, and use them only to provide the service - see a list of contracts and companies we deal.
+These providers must keep your details safe and secure, and use them only to provide the service - see a list of contracts and companies we deal with.

 Service privacy notices